 The Fujifilm X-T30 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the 650D and the X-T30 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 650D and Fujifilm X-T30 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-T30 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 650D does not offer wifi capability.
+In contrast, the 650D does not provide wifi capability.

 So what is the bottom line?
 Is there a clear favorite between the Canon 650D and the Fujifilm X-T30?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.